Story by Eric Schucht

 That’s not to say that Kirby had a slow year.
 He was busy working on the team that won the 2017 Adcolor Ad of the Year.
 The winning Wieden + Kennedy spot for The Atlantic, “Typecast,” features actor Michael K. Williams getting interrogated by different versions of himself about whether his most famous roles have been determined for him by race or circumstance.

 Kirby has won plenty of other awards during his short career, from such prestigious organizations as Cannes, The One Show, Design & Art Direction, the American Institute of Certified Planners and the Clios.
 But the Adcolor win is one of his proudest accomplishments so far.
-For more information, if you go to this site to get more information about blogging and business.

 “The Adcolor Conference is all about championing diversity in an industry that greatly lacks it,” Kirby said.
 “So doing something that spoke to that award committee and that audience was huge.”